TahiryMariano/react_portfolio_netlify/README.md

 ## **Tax Portfolio**
 ---
 ### Welcome to my portfolio site
-Here you can get my CV and talk to me via email, facebook or instagram.
+Here you can get my CV and talk to me via email,linkedIn, facebook or instagram.
-You can view to my different project on Github
+You can view all my projects on Github